 - senior dairy operator grade 2 (farm and livestock hand level 8 – FLH8)

-The Fair Work Commission has announced a 1.75% increase to the National Minimum Wage (NMW) following its 2020 Annual Wage Review.
-Usually, this applies from 1 July, however in 2020 this is not the case.
+The Fair Work Commission has announced a 2.5% increase to the National Minimum Wage (NMW) following its 2021 Annual Wage Review which applies from the first pay period that starts on or after 1 July 2021.

 For pay rates for trainees, see Miscellaneous Award – Schedule E – rates apply from 1 July 2020.